py5coding/py5book/developer/build_process.md

 Anaconda environment.
 At this point the new code will be available for you to use.

-When the build process detects changes to Processing\'s methods and fields, a message will appear in the logs.
+When the build process detects changes to Processing's methods and fields, a message will appear in the logs.
 This process is designed to adapt as the Processing library evolves.
 Be aware that signature changes to known methods will result in automatic updates to documentation files in the